ProjectAida/aida/aida/feature-extract-and-classify/README.md

 INSTALLATION
 ------------
 1. Move directory 'aida/' into desired location.
-2. Run the retrieval by running (without quotes):

-	'python Batch_Retrieval.py <flag> <begin year> <end year>'

-	use <flag> to specify which functions to run. flag = 1 for run build manifest, get images and convert to *.jpg flag = 2 for get images and convert to *.jpg (use if manifest already exists) flag = 3 for build manifest only

-3. Select desired options in using command line arguments in the script files (*.sh) Find the line containing :"java execute/RunProgram <flag1> <flag2> $i" flag1 is used to indicate which version of blurring to use (357, or 5) flag2 is used to indicate whether to use regular blurring or custom blurring
+2. Select desired options in using command line arguments in the script files (*.sh) Find the line containing :"java execute/RunProgram <flag1> <flag2> $i" flag1 is used to indicate which version of blurring to use (357, or 5) flag2 is used to indicate whether to use regular blurring or custom blurring
-4. To run entire program, run the script by running the command:
+3. To run entire program, run the script by running the command:

 	'./RunAll.sh'

    in a terminal (without quotes) while in the parent directory.

-5. To run a different version for a more specific purpose run these scripts
+4. To run a different version for a more specific purpose run these scripts

 	* './runImageProcess.sh'
 	* './RunPageSegementation.sh' -- Runs through the file hierarchy containing the jpg images and runs the page segmentation process on each image individually